 Centre for European Perspective is together with Center for Communication, Hearing and Speech, Portorož, NGO Association for psihosocial and pedagogical assistance and education – REZJA (Združenje za psihosocialnu I pedagošku podršku I edukaciju – REZJA) , Severna Makedonija, organizing a three day training titled “Learning Compass – teacher training for work with children with disabilities”.
 The global COVID-19 pandemic has introduced high health/security and also logistical challenges for international projects.
 The activities of the event will therefore be implemented with the use of digital tools and quality cooperation.
 The digital adjustment is becoming a part of every day teaching practices in classrooms and schools worldwide, that is why the activities will also offer the opportunity for the discussion of synergies, good practices and the exchange of experiences in the education process on longer distances.

 The training will start with a three-day workshop between September 9th and September 11th where three Slovenian experts will be holding lectures and interactive workshops on teacher training for work with children with disabilities.
-The activities will be concluded with a digital informative session for stakeholders, that will be held on the 21st of September.
+The activities will be concluded with a digital informative session for stakeholders.

 Short info about the project:

 In the countries of the Western Balkans, the knowledge of experts and especially teachers about children with special needs and ways of pedagogical work with them is still very lacking, on the other hand, Slovenia has a great deal of knowledge and practical experience in this field.
 The similarity of school systems, the historical and geographical connection and the linguistic proximity of most Western Balkan countries facilitate the transfer of knowledge and experience from Slovenia to other countries involved in the proposed project.
 The project will provide Slovenian knowledge and experience in the field of education and assistance to children with special needs in the Western Balkan countries.
 The project will in two years and four countries: